OctopusDeploy/docs/docs/security/authentication/ldap/index.md

 ### Take Octopus out of the equation

-The first recommendation is to use a LDAP lookup tool, such as ldp.exe for Windows, to connect to your directory server over LDAP.
+The first recommendation is to use a LDAP lookup tool, such as [ldp.exe](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc771022(v=ws.11)) for Windows (or [ldapsearch](https://wiki.debian.org/LDAP/LDAPUtils) for Linux), to connect to your directory server over LDAP.
 Run that tool from the same server hosting Octopus Deploy.
 If that tool cannot connect, then chances are there is a firewall or some other configuration issue you'll need to fix.

 ### Review the logs

 You can find all the LDAP failures in the Octopus logs on the Octopus Server.
-Lookup the error codes and data codes via Google to see what the specific error is.
+Lookup the error codes and data codes to see what the specific error is.

 ![data error code](images/ldap-error-data.png)